 Set clear goals for your team by defining how fast their response should be

 What helps you hit the bullseye here is an actionable goal – not a vague one.
 So how do you set up an actionable target?
-By defining ‘fast’ by assigning a timeframe to customer service reps.
+By defining what a ‘fast’ timefrane is to your customer service reps.